iRunFar’s Meghan Hicks has been using the Western Mountaineering HighLite for warmer weather trips for years. Photo: iRunFar/Eszter Horanyi

 Do I need water-resistant down?

-These are expensive!
+These sleeping bags are expensive!
 Do I really need to spend $400 or more on a sleeping bag?

-The four most expensive items in a fastpacking kit are your fastpack, sleeping pad, tent, and sleeping bag.
-Excellent budget options are available in every category except sleeping bags.
+The four most expensive items in a fastpacking kit are the fastpack, sleeping pad, tent, and sleeping bag.
+However, excellent budget options are available in every category except sleeping bags.
 You can find $150 packs, $50 pads, and $100 tarps, but sleeping bags are different.
-The cheapest bag on our list is still $335!
+The cheapest bag on our list is still $340!

 Should my sleeping bag be constructed with a differential cut?

-Most high-end sleeping bags and quilts are constructed with a differential cut, meaning the inside is smaller than the outside of the bag.
-This makes it more difficult for a jutting elbow or a knee to compress the insulation and thus prevents cold spots.
-Constructing a bag with a differential cut is a little more time-consuming than just sewing two pieces of equally-sized fabric together, so these bags are usually more expensive.
+Most high-end sleeping bags and quilts are constructed with a differential cut, meaning the inside is smaller than the outside.
+This makes it more difficult for a jutting elbow or knee to compress the insulation, and therefore helps prevent cold spots.
+Constructing a bag with a differential cut is a little more time-consuming than sewing two pieces of equally sized fabric together, so these bags are usually more expensive.
+The Katabatic Gear Alsek 22F Quilt and Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree both feature a differential cut, and both are among the more expensive bags in this guide.

-That said, we don’t think it’s mandatory for a sleeping bag to have a differential cut.
-Lack thereof saves money, making bags like the Outdoor Vitals StormLoft Down TopQuilt 15 available to more people.
-And in our experience, the bags in this list without a differential cut are still very warm.
+We don’t think a sleeping bag’s differential cut is mandatory.
+Not having one saves money, making bags like the Outdoor Vitals StormLoft Down TopQuilt 15 available to more people.
+In our experience, the bags on this list without a differential cut are still very warm.

 Should I get a down or synthetic sleeping bag?

-The Katabatic Gear Alsek 22F Quilt on the left and the Outdoor Vitals StormLoft Down TopQuilt 15 are award-winning sleeping bags in this guide.
+This guide features award-winning sleeping bags, including the Katabatic Gear Alsek 22F Quilt on the left and the Outdoor Vitals StormLoft Down TopQuilt 15.
 Photo: iRunFar/Ben Kilbourne

 What is the difference between a sleeping bag and a quilt?
 Should I get a sleeping bag or a quilt?

 The main difference is that sleeping bags fully encapsulate you, whereas quilts are open underneath your body.
-Choose a sleeping bag like the Feathered Friends Tanager 20 CFL Sleeping Bag if you want it to move with you when you toss and turn.
+Choose a sleeping bag like the Western Mountaineering HighLite if you want it to move with you when you toss and turn.
 Choose a quilt like the Katabatic Gear Alsek 22F Quilt if you want it to remain fixed to your sleeping pad as your body spins inside of it.

 Quilts save weight by losing the zipper and the material that would normally be underneath the body.
-They also are adjustable in width, widening for comfort and snugging in close for thermal efficiency.
+They are also adjustable in width, widening for comfort and snuggling close for thermal efficiency.
 This adjustability also means that a single quilt could fit a range of body shapes and sizes.

-One downside of quilts is that they can suffer from drafts.
-The cordage or webbing used to affix them to your sleeping pad can be a pain to fiddle with, especially when you’re tired and cold.
+One downside of quilts is that they can be susceptible to drafts.
+The cordage or webbing used to attach them to your sleeping pad can be a pain to fiddle with, especially when you’re tired and cold.
+The clips on the Outdoor Vitals StormLoft Down TopQuilt 15 had durability issues, but we could tuck the quilt underneath us and stay warm.

-For those reasons, we recommend sleeping bags for those who don’t want to put much thought into setting up their sleep system.
+We recommend sleeping bags for those who don’t want to spend a lot of time setting up their sleep system.
 You just get in it and pass out.
 Quilts have a bit of a learning curve.

 I sleep cold at night.
 Which sleeping bag should I get?